adolfdaniel/browser-genai-eval/README.md

 ## License

-This project is provided as-is for educational and research purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments